-- 1. Geographic Region Northeast, Midwest, West, and South.
+- Geographic Region Northeast, Midwest, West, and South.
 This is an important stratification variable because practice patterns have been shown to vary substantially by region.
 For example, lengths of stay tend to be longer in East Coast hospitals than in West Coast hospitals.
-Figure 2 highlights the NIS states in gray, and Table 2 lists the states that comprise each region. - 2.
+Figure 2 highlights the NIS states by region, and Table 2 lists the states that comprise each region. - 2.
 Control government non-Federal (public), private not-for-profit (voluntary), and private investor-owned (proprietary).
 Depending on their control, hospitals tend to have different missions and different responses to government regulations and policies.
 When there were enough hospitals of each type to allow it, we stratified hospitals as public, voluntary, and proprietary.
 We used this stratification for Southern rural, Southern urban non-teaching, and Western urban non-teaching hospitals.
 For smaller strata the Midwestern rural and Western rural hospitals we used a collapsed stratification of public versus private, with the voluntary and proprietary hospitals combined to form a single "private" category.
-For all other combinations of region, location, and teaching status, no stratification based on control was advisable, given the number of hospitals in these cells. - 3.
-Location urban or rural.
-Government payment policies often differ according to this designation.
-Also, rural hospitals are generally smaller and offer fewer services than urban hospitals.
+For all other combinations of region, location, and teaching status, no stratification based on control was advisable, given the number of hospitals in these cells.